ulises2k/CommunityPowerEA_MyDefaultSettings/README.md

-# default_value_communitypower
+# CommunityPower EA Optimization Setting File
-Script en Powershell que setea los valores por defecto a la seccion en el CommunityPower EA v2.31
+Script that disables and optimizes some EA values